32X

 Sega unveiled the 32X at the Consumer Electronics Show in June 1994, and presented it as a low-cost option for 32-bit games.
 It was developed in response to the Atari Jaguar and concerns that the Saturn would not make it to market by the end of 1994.
-Though the 32X was conceived as a new, standalone console, at the suggestion of Sega of America executive Joe Miller and his team, it became an add-on for the Genesis and made more powerful.
+Though the 32X was conceived as a new, standalone console, at the suggestion of Sega of America executive Joe Miller and his team, it became an add-on for the Genesis which made the console more powerful.
 The final design contained two 32-bit central processing units and a visual display processor.

-The 32X failed to attract third-party video game developers and consumers because of the announcement of the Saturn's simultaneous release in Japan.
+The 32X failed to attract third-party developers and consumers because of the announcement of the Saturn's simultaneous release in Japan.
 Sega's efforts to rush the 32X to market cut into time for game development, resulting in a weak library of 40 games that did not fully use the hardware, including Genesis ports.
 Sega produced 800,000 32X units and sold an estimated 665,000 by the end of 1994, selling the rest at steep discounts until it was discontinued in 1996 as Sega turned its focus to the Saturn.

 The 32X is considered a commercial failure.
 Initial reception was positive, highlighting the low price and power expansion to the Genesis.
-However, later reviews, both contemporary and retrospective, were mostly negative because of its shallow game library, poor market timing and its market fragmentation of the Genesis.
+However, later reviews, both contemporary and retrospective, were mostly negative because of its limited game library, poor market timing and its market fragmentation of the Genesis.

 History

-Sega released the Mega Drive, a 16-bit video game console, in 1988.
-It was released in North America as the Genesis in 1989, with releases in other regions a year later.
-In 1991, Sega released an add-on for the Genesis, the Sega CD, which did not meet commercial expectations.
-Sega began to develop a second add-on that would bridge the gap between the Genesis and its upcoming Sega Saturn, serving as a less expensive entry into the 32-bit era.
-Sega was determined to release the new add-on before the end of 1994.
-According to former Sega of America CEO Tom Kalinske, "Initially, the argument was that we could get another year of life out of the Genesis before we had to introduce the Saturn.
+The Sega Genesis was released in 1988.
+By early 1994, Sega had started to become concerned about competition from newer, more powerful 32-bit consoles, such as the Atari Jaguar and the 3DO.
+The Sega CD, a previous add-on for the Genesis, had not met commercial expectations, and the Genesis' successor, the Sega Saturn, would not be fully rolled out worldwide until late 1995.
+This left a nearly two-year gap that Sega worried would allow its competitors to gain traction.
+According to former Sega of America CEO Tom Kalinske, in regards to discussing about the longevity of the Genesis, "Initially, the argument was that we could get another year of life out of the Genesis before we had to introduce the Saturn.
 Japan disagreed with me on that, so as kind of a stopgap measure, the 32X came up."